Driving the service road to Collado de las Yeguas: 2,859m in Sierra Nevada

 Max Gradient 20%

-Is the road to Collado de las Yeguas paved?
+Is the track to Collado de las Yeguas difficult to drive?

-Can I drive to Collado de las Yeguas year-round?
+Is the Collado de las Yeguas road open year-round?

 Pic: Kminante del Sur